 Aside from providing you with a lower rate, refinancing can allow you to take out additional debt from the equity in your home.
 You might have extra equity if your home has increased in value or if you've paid down the principal on your mortgage.
-You do not have to worry about being taxed on the refinance cash back, and you might actually get extra tax deductions as a result.
+You do not have to worry about your home refinance cash out taxes, and you might actually get extra tax deductions as a result.

 The debt that you refinanced continues to qualify as mortgage debt, assuming that it was mortgage debt to begin with.
-This matters, because the deduction limit for mortgage debt is the interest on the first $1 million of debt -- $500,000 if married filing separately -- which is 10 times larger than the home equity debt limit.
+This matters, due to the deduction limit for mortgage debt, which is the interest on the first $750,000 of debt – $375,000 if married filing separately – which is 10 times larger than the home equity debt limit.
 For example, assume you owe $150,000 on your original mortgage and refinance for $200,000, receiving $50,000 back.
 The $150,000 that you refinanced continues to count as mortgage debt.

 When you file your income taxes, you can't deduct either your mortgage interest or your home equity debt interest unless you itemize your deductions.
 You're also limited to the amount of mortgage debt you can claim, so if you're buying a new house, the 2018 tax law changes will have future cash out refinance tax implications.

 The Tax Cuts and Jobs Act suspended the original plan to eliminate your ability to deduct taxes on your home equity loans until 2026.
 However, if you decide to purchase a new home, you'll only be able to claim interest on $750,000 or less of the home purchase ($375,000 if you're married filing separately).